 - Tire rotation

 - Brake pad or rotor replacement

 - Wiper blade replacement

-This isn’t to say that these services are not necessary, nor that they are not recommended, but it’s best to consult your car’s manual and take into consideration the conditions under which you drive your vehicle, to get a better idea of the best intervals to perform all of these services.
-For example, AAA recommends that your engine air filter should be replaced every 20,000 miles if you live in the suburbs and/or non-polluted areas, but should be checked regularly to ensure that the airflow to the engine isn’t being restricted by a dirty filter.
+This isn’t to say that these services aren’t necessary, nor are they not recommended — still, it’s best to consult your car’s manual and take into consideration the conditions you drive your vehicle under to get a better idea of when to perform all of these services.
+For example, AAA recommends that your engine air filter should be replaced every 20,000 miles if you live in the suburbs or a nonpolluted area, but it should be checked regularly.